DaaanielBrandao/comp_creativity/ass2/README.md

-run the following command in this directory: pip install -r requirements.txt
+install the following packages using pip install, if needed:

+markovify
+nltk
+spacy
+jellyfish
+names